Cacti/plugin_apcupsd/README.md

 will require the Linux `apcupsd` package be installed and `apcaccess` be in the system path.

+After you have installed the plugin, install the Device Package in the templates folder from Console > Import/Export > Import Package.
+This Device Template will be used for showing available graphs.

 ## Possible Bugs

 If you figure out this problem, see the Cacti forums!